wstevo4891/Dropbox_Send_Forms/README.md

 how it all works!

 Also look up 'wkhtmltopdf' for rails for more information on that gem.
-I use the 'wkhtmltopdf-binary' gem in this app, but there are plugins and other projects available.
+I use the 'wkhtmltopdf-binary' gem in this app, (the important file is in the /bin directory) but there are plugins and other projects available.